zihanz12/uiuc-cs-wiki/guide/section4.md

 ## 4.3 - What's the Difference Between CS, Math & CS/Statistics & CS, and CS+X?

 There are several concrete differences between CS+X and CSENG:
-* All students in +X programs have access to advising and resources both from the Grainger College of Engineering and the college that their +X is administrated under.
-CSENG students are
+* While CS+X students are nominally in the college that their +X is administrated by, all students in +X programs have access to advising and resources both from their +X college and Grainger College of Engineering.
+CSENG students are by contrast exclusively in the Grainger College of Engineering.
 * Barring the notable exceptions of Math+CS, Statistics+CS and CS+Astrophysics, CS+X degrees place less emphasis on math and science degree requirements.
 This does not imply that students in CS+X degree programs do not take advanced or foundational math and science courses, but rather that certain classes in these categories are not required to graduate.
 * +X degrees integrate interdisciplinary coursework as part of degree requirements.
 * Students who are not strictly CSENG majors cannot apply for the CS department's 5 year BS/MCS program.